-Nick is currently working at Pattern Architects, specialising in parametric design and the application of Computational research on stadia design.
+Nick is currently working at Pattern Architects, London.
+Specialising in parametric design and the application of Computational research on stadia design.

 Nick attained a Distinction on his Masters of Architecture, with his award winning thesis project being nominated for the RIBA Presidents Silver Medal.
-He continues to explore applications of scripting to industrial design and fabrication with recent work being featured in London Design Festival.
-Nick is a studio tutor for the Abstract Machines masters unit at LMU, where he lectures on computation and digital fabrication.
+Recent work has been featured in London Design Festival.

 All work found here is Original if not otherwise stated